oliverstickel/oliverstickel.github.io/index.md

 ## Experience

+`2023-today`
+**Project manager / lab leader**.
+I work at the [Makerspace](https://uni-stuttgart.de/makerspace) at Uni Stuttgart on the intersection of substainability and Makerspaces. *University of Stuttgart*.

 `2020-2023`
 **Lab leader**.
 I was involved in the setup of [RUB-Makerspace](https://makerspace.rub.de) as deputy general manager as well as lab leader for the Digital Lab and the Plastics Lab.
 RUB-Makerspace is a 2000sqm space with a team of 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.